N0NameN0/CODEF_Ansi_Logo_Maker/README.md

 ![logo4](README_Medias/logo4.png)

 ## To Do
-add ANSI/ASCII format export to use it to your nice linux shell MOTD ;)
+Add ANSI/ASCII format export to use it to your nice linux shell MOTD ;)

+## Info
+You can find a PHP version to generate de font list in realtime and a HTML version with a hardcoded font list.

 ## Try it Live
 [HERE](https://n0namen0.github.io/WAB-Ansi-Logo-Maker/)